fal-ai/upscaler-battleground-demo-app/README.md

-## Lightning Fast SDXL API demo by fal.ai
+## Upscaler Comparator by fal.ai

-This application is a sample of the SDXL Lightning API [https://fal.ai/models/stable-diffusion-xl-lightning].
-It also shows the `fal.realtime` client in action.
+This application is a comparator for Upscalers.
+It also shows the `fal.subscribe` client in action.

 ### Prerequisites